massma/eee-grad-website/source/seminar-series.md

 researchers of diverse backgrounds.
 Members of underrepresented groups in STEM are highly encouraged to submit an application.
-While our active research areas include **energy** (renewable energy and grid integration, electrochemical energy storage, carbon capture utilization and storage), **water** (climate and risk mitigation of water systems, desalination, biological waste water treatment, global hydrology and land-atmosphere interactions) and **sustainable materials** (recycling and reuse, rare earth element extraction, climate and water risks associated with mining operations), we additionally welcome submissions from related fields in environmental impacts and environmental science.
+While our active research areas include **energy** (renewable energy and grid integration, energy storage, carbon capture utilization and storage), **water** (climate and risk mitigation of water systems, hydrology and land-atmosphere interactions, desalination, drinking water and wastewater treatment) and **sustainable materials** (recycling and reuse, sustainable mining, climate and water risks associated with mining operations), we welcome submissions from related fields in environmental impacts and environmental science.

 Speakers will be selected and notified in late April/early May, and presentations will be scheduled for June-early August 2021, over